RobertoZunino/ITPCourse/README.md

 - [Mathematics in Lean][mil] -- a book on how to formalize mathematics in Lean.
 - [Loogle][loogle] -- a search engine for the Lean libraries.
+- [Cheatsheet][cheatsheet] -- a summary of the most common terms and tactics.

 [lean4ref]: https://lean-lang.org/doc/reference/latest/
 [mathlibDoc]: https://leanprover-community.github.io/mathlib4_docs/
 [thProving]: https://lean-lang.org/theorem_proving_in_lean4/
 [mil]: https://leanprover-community.github.io/mathematics_in_lean/index.html
 [loogle]: https://loogle.lean-lang.org/
+[cheatsheet]: Cheatsheet.md